awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 1. Choose **Upload a model**\.
 This opens up a new tab to the Amazon S3 console\.

-1. In the Amazon S3 console tab, upload your zip file to an Amazon S3 bucket\.
+1. In the Amazon S3 console tab, upload the `squeezenet.zip` file to an Amazon S3 bucket\.
 For information, see [ How Do I Upload Files and Folders to an S3 Bucket? ](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)
 **Note**
  Your bucket name must contain the string **greengrass** in order for the bucket to be accessible\.
 Choose a unique name \(such as **greengrass\-bucket\-*user\-id*\-*epoch\-time***\)\.
 Don't use a period \(`.`\) in the bucket name\.

 1. In the AWS IoT Greengrass console tab, locate and choose your Amazon S3 bucket\.
 Locate your uploaded `squeezenet.zip` file, and choose **Select**\.
-You may need to refresh the page to update the list of available buckets and files\.
+You might need to choose **Refresh** to update the list of available buckets and files\.

 1. For **Local path**, enter **/greengrass\-machine\-learning/mxnet/squeezenet**\.